 - Carefully examine the scaffold for broken or missing cross bracing, broken supporting structure, working platform, and other damaged parts.
-In addition, all walking and working surfaces must be free of grease, oil, paint, or other slippery substances. - The scaffold should be equipped with positive wheel-lock casters that are secured in place, if applicable. - The joint between the working platform and supporting structure must be tight, and all hardware and fittings should be attached firmly.
+In addition, all walking and working surfaces must be free of grease, oil, paint, or other slippery substances. - The scaffold should be equipped with positive wheel-lock casters that are secured in place, if applicable.
+Wheels must be locked when the scaffold is in use. - The joint between the working platform and supporting structure must be tight, and all hardware and fittings should be attached firmly.
 Movable parts should operate freely without binding or undue play. - All wood parts must be free of sharp edges and splinters.
-Visually inspect the scaffold to be free of shakes, warping, decay, or other irregularities.
+Visually inspect the scaffold to ensure it is free of shakes, warping, decay, or other irregularities.
 Metal parts must be free of sharp edges, burrs, corrosion, or other evidence of structural weakening or damage.
 Inspect for dents or bends in supporting structure, cross braces, and walking/working surfaces. - Check all working platform-to-support structure connections, hardware connections, and rivets.
 If a scaffold tips over, inspect the scaffold for damage before reinstalling the scaffold and continuing work. - Damaged scaffolds must be withdrawn from service and either repaired or destroyed.
 When a defect or unsafe condition is found, personnel shall clearly tag or mark the scaffold so that it will not be used until corrective action is taken. - Defective or unsafe situations shall be reported to the supervisor.
 Field repairs and the fabrication of improvised scaffolds are prohibited.